-Prior to 1919 and the passage of the 18th Amendment, brewers and producers of alcoholic beverages sold their products directly to retailers, which led to anti-competitive business practices and unscrupulous marketing tactics aimed at inducing excessive consumption.
-To combat that problem, the states ratified the 18th Amendment ushering, in the prohibition era and outlawing the manufacture, distribution and sale of alcoholic beverages.
+• Prior to 1919 and the passage of the 18th Amendment, brewers and producers of alcoholic beverages sold their products directly to retailers, which led to anti-competitive business practices and unscrupulous marketing tactics aimed at inducing excessive consumption.
+In part to combat that problem, the states ratified the 18th Amendment ushering in the prohibition era and outlawing the manufacture, distribution and sale of alcoholic beverages.
 The 21st Amendment repealed the 18th Amendment in 1933 and gave states the primary authority to regulate the distribution of alcoholic beverages, including beer, within their borders.
 The three-tier system of alcohol production, distribution and sale was born.

-The three-tier system is designed to prevent pre-Prohibition style marketing tactics, to generate revenues for the states, to facilitate state and local control over alcoholic beverages, and to encourage temperance.
+The three-tier system is designed to prevent pre-prohibition style marketing tactics, to generate revenues for the states, to facilitate state and local control over alcoholic beverages and to encourage temperance.
 Its three tiers consist of brewers (top tier), distributors (central tier) and retailers (bottom tier).
 Brewers produce the product and sell it to distributors, also called wholesalers, who then sell the product to retailers (retail stores, taverns, etc.), who, in turn, sell the product to consumers.
 In many states, importers are treated as brewers, placing importers in the top tier of distribution.
-In less-populated states, however, large retailers may act as distributors by distributing beer products to smaller retailers, thus creating a four-tier distribution system.1 In a decision handed down in
+In lesspopulated states, however, large retailers may act as distributors by distributing beer products to smaller retailers, thus creating a four-tier distribution system.
+In a decision handed down in May 2005, the U.S. Supreme Court, in Granholm v.
+Heald, 544 U.S. 460 (2005), found the three-tier distribution system to be "unquestionably legitimate."